 In Nigeria, every registered entity has a duty to file “Annual Returns” with the Corporate Affairs Commission.
 This compliance requirement to file Annual Returns commences from the end of the 18th month after incorporation.
 That is the due date of accounts.
 From the end of that eighteen months from incorporation, companies are expected to “renew” their companies by filing Annual Returns with the Corporate Affairs Commission so as to keep the Commission abreast of its existence and status as an entity in Nigeria.

 Yes.
 Companies are also expected to make their returns to the Federal Inland Revenue Service (FIRS) for tax purposes.
+There may be reporting requirements with other regulators, depending on the sector the company is doing business in.

 For a company that is intending to commence business in Nigeria, the answer is yes.
 This allows such company to access investment incentives due to them as foreigners investing in the Nigerian economy.